dortania/OpenCore-Install-Guide/config.plist/kaby-lake.md

 ![ACPI](https://i.imgur.com/KJoHIpl.png)

+Image above is incorrect, please read below for more info

 **Add:**

 This is where you'll add SSDT patches for your system, these are most useful for laptops and OEM desktops but also common for [USB maps](https://usb-map.gitbook.io/project/), [disabling unsupported GPUs](https://khronokernel-4.gitbook.io/disable-unsupported-gpus/) and such